 The author has made heavy use of a publication entitled "The (almost) complete 78rpm Record Dating Guide".
 This has a very good coverage of many English and American recordings but still has gaps.
 The dating of stamps from Australasian pressings is incomplete, but improving.
 Likewise, there is nothing readily available for dating most pianola rolls.

-The author has recently produced a detailed catalogue listing of the
+The author has recently produced the 2nd edition of the detailed catalogue

-known stamps and issuers and is always keen to correspond with people who
+listing of the known stamps and issuers and is always keen to correspond